 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron FinTech Fund (Institutional Shares) trailed the broader market as well as the more comparable FactSet Global FinTech Index during the first quarter principally due to stock selection.
+Baron FinTech Fund (Institutional Shares) was up 27.31% for the year, outperforming the broader market as well as the more comparable FactSet Global FinTech Index due to strong stock selection.

 Payments accounted for the bulk of relative gains in the period due to a combination of stock selection and lower exposure to this lagging category.
 Strength came from Network International Holdings Plc, a leading payment processing company operating in the Middle East and Africa, and Fiserv, Inc., a leading global provider of payments and financial services technology solutions.
 Network’s shares spiked higher in April after the company received two takeover offers from private equity firms.
 Following a period of due diligence and negotiation, Network’s Board agreed in June to be acquired by Brookfield Asset Management for £4.00 per share, representing a 64% premium to the share price before takeover speculation began.
 Brookfield plans to combine Network’s operations with another Middle Eastern payment processor, Magnati, that it acquired last year to create a regional powerhouse.
 We exited our position after the share price rose close to the acquisition price.
 Fiserv’s stock rose in response to consistently strong financial results as the company handily outperformed other large merchant acquirers during the year.
 We think the company remains poised to deliver strong earnings growth led by solid execution under CEO Frank Bisignano.